Multi-Winner Voting with Approval Preferences: Additional Proofs from Chapter 3

-\begin{proposition} AV, PAV, and SAV satisfy strong Pareto efficiency; CC and MAV fail strong Pareto efficiency. \end{proposition} \begin{proof} Observe that if $W_1$ dominates $W_2$ then the AV-, PAV-, and SAV-score of $W_1$ is strictly larger than that of $W_2$.
+\begin{proposition} All Thiele methods with strictly increasing $w$-function as well as SAV satisfy strong Pareto efficiency; CC and MAV fail strong Pareto efficiency. \end{proposition} \begin{proof} Observe that if $W_1$ dominates $W_2$ then the $w$-score of $W_1$ is strictly larger than that of $W_2$, due to our assumption that $w$ is strictly increasing.
 Thus, $W_2$ is not a winning committee for these ABC rules.
+The same argument holds for SAV.

 To see that CC fails strong Pareto efficiency, consider consider the approval profile

 For $k=2$, $\{a,b\}$ is a winning committee even though it is dominated by $\{c,d\}$.

 To see that MAV fails strong Pareto efficiency, consider consider the approval profile